Rear end accidents happen at an alarming rate.

 Unreasonable Speed: In addition to actual posted speed limits, most states impose an overriding duty at all times to keep vehicle speed at a rate reasonable with regard to all circumstances including weather conditions and traffic.

 Operating a vehicle in control at all times: By the fact of striking the rear of another vehicle, the offending driver simply failed to maintain control of their vehicle, causing it to hit the car in front.

 While the actual wording of rules like these varies from state to state, the basic concepts behind the rules of the road are nearly universal.
 In addition to these rules, motor vehicle operators can be cited for negligent operation and reckless operation.
 These violations carry hefty fines and license suspensions.

 The “Stopped Short” Defense

 Drivers who have rear-ended another car sometimes blame the driver they hit, claiming the front driver “stopped short”.
-But this goes against the basic rules of the road above, which, taken together, require all of us while we’re driving to always observe all conditions, whether it’s traffic, weather or others, and to drive accordingly.
+But this contradicts the basic rules of the road above, which, taken together, require all of us while we’re driving our cars to constantly observe surrounding conditions, whether it’s traffic, weather or otherwise, and to drive accordingly.

 My office represented a driver who stopped on a two lane road because he saw an animal.
 The driver tailgating my client immediately claimed my client “stopped short”, causing his own injury.
 My client could not identify the animal, explaining that he looked away as he braked the car to extend an arm and brace the front seat passenger.
 Insurance attorneys for the other driver attempted to argue that my client’s inability to identify the animal proved he was not credible.
 I successfully pointed out that it made no difference.
 It could have been a dog, a cat a child on a skateboard or a bicyclist.
 Such things are foreseeable, if not routine, in metropolitan areas.
 Thus the rear-ending driver violated all three of the rules of the road listed above.